 |It’s never to late to perform!!
 These entries will be adjudicated and be eligible for Special Awards, Under 4 Minutes.
 Please notify if over 4 minutes.|

 A routine using controlled moves consisting of acrobatic tricks such as walkovers, limbers, handstands, handsprings, chest rolls, illusions, etc. The routine must contain dance moves, steps and choreography.

 A routine consisting of jazz technique using body isolations and varied rhythmic accents.
-The routine can contain a maximum of two (2) acrobatic tricks allowed.
+A limit of two (2) acrobatic tricks allowed.

 A routine consisting primarily of vocals.